Introduction

 How to Get Consent for Cookie Tracking

-One way is to add a notice to your website that explains what cookies are and why you’re using them.
-This notice should also include a link to your privacy policy.
+There are myriad strategies for securing users’ consent before storing cookies on their computers.
+One tried-and-true approach is to add a conspicuous notice to your website, informing users of what cookies are and why you’re using them.
+It goes without saying that this notice should also feature a link to your privacy policy.

 Bonus Lesson: Super Cookies